rang1/myZsh/README.md

 1) clone the repo

-2) copy .zshrc and .oh-my-zsh to home dir
+2) copy .zshrc and .zsh to home dir

 3) chsh -s /bin/zsh